Graduate Mortgage Tips

 You need to have the account for a year before you qualify for the bonus, so the sooner you open it the better.

-The Lifetime ISA replaced the Help to Buy ISA last year.
+The Lifetime ISA replaced the Help to Buy ISA.

 2. Keep away from car finance